 Bobs shoes have memory foam soles, so they are perfect for those who like that squishy, mold-to-your-feet feel.
 Like Toms, Bobs are lightweight, with breathable uppers.
 One thing to be aware of is that memory foam compresses over time, so you may have a little less squish in your step as time goes on.

-• Durable, flexible outsole bound directly to the upper via Direct Injected TPR construction for a seamless fit
+- Flexible outsole is bound directly to the upper via Direct Injected TPR, so you'll experience a seamless fit

 And Now, The Choice is Yours